 Jennifer Sräga is both rare and remarkable.
 Rare, because as a woman who plays golf with a low single figure golf handicap, she can count herself in the top one per cent of all female golfers in the world.
 Remarkable, because she achieved national team recognition in her home country of Germany before the age of seventeen.

-As Jennie started to show more interest in the game, Sonja and Uwe were quick to recognise that with a little more encouragement, golf could be a game that she could enjoy, be with others and perhaps, just perhaps, learn to play well.
+As Jennie started to show more interest in the game, her parents Sonja and Uwe were quick to recognise that with a little more encouragement, golf could be a game that she could enjoy, be with others and perhaps, just perhaps, learn to play well.
 They arranged for Graham Pottage, a trainer at their home club of Ulm, to help Jennie develop her game, and it wasn’t long before she started to improve her golf skills and became a much better player.

 Being aware of other people’s needs is at the heart of the Sräga family; after all, Dad is a physiotherapist by profession, and together with Mum, they developed their practice in the town of Ulm.
 Steffi is studying Dentistry at the nearby university, and so the care of people and medicine is a consistent theme that comes in useful.
 “It is good that Dad is a physio, especially when I have to have rehab, like when I had my legs straightened,” said Jennie.
 Four operations over a short period to correct her ankles were necessary, but with the help of her family, she soon got back to competing.